Sanmith27/LIC-Experiments/555 Timer.md

 T = (1.1 * R * C)

 This experiment demonstrated how the 555 timer IC can be used to implement a monostable multivibrator, and how these circuits can be used for precise time-delay applications.
-As a specific example, I demonstrated how the multivibrator circuit could be used for generating a pulse with a pre-determined width, such as might be used for digital timing applications.
+As a example, I demonstrated how the multivibrator circuit could be used for generating a pulse with a pre-determined width, such as might be used for digital timing applications.
 ---